slowernews/wisdom-tldr/README.md

 > *'Fools say that they learn by experience, I prefer to profit by others’ experience.' -- Otto von Bismarck*

-> *'Take more moments to be reflective.
-Keep a journal to record the lessons you learn in life.
-You’ll get more out of life and you’ll make less of the same mistakes.
-A journal, scotch, and a little music will give you more deep thoughts than you want.'*

 > *'Every day, with every action and choice, you're either a teacher and an inspiration, or a lesson and a reminder.'*

 > *'Practice makes perfect but doesn't make new.
 New comes from having a broader perspective.'*

+Try journaling.
+It works.

 > *'Write your thoughts.
 Journal early before your inhibitions take in.'*

+> *'Take more moments to be reflective.
+Keep a journal to record the lessons you learn in life.
+You’ll get more out of life and you’ll make less of the same mistakes.
+A journal, scotch, and a little music will give you more deep thoughts than you want.'*